 The Eco Lodge – “The place where dreams come true and where seeds will flourish “

-Diamond Beach Village is a family eco lodge which has been running for 17 years, it is also a seafood restaurant, pizza and beach bar.
+Diamond Beach Village is a family eco lodge which has been running for 22 years, founded in 2000 by Cornish artist Helen Feiler and run by her daughter Rachael.

-Situated facing the sunsets on the most pristine beach front of Manda island.
-At the mouth the indian ocean, the warmest ocean in the world, known as “the mine of gems” you will find your Diamond.
+Situated facing the sunsets on the most pristine beach front of Manda island at the mouth the Indian ocean.
 If your looking for total relaxation coupled with exquisite modern food and Swahili culture which takes you back to the ancient rhythms of life, then look no further.

 It is the perfect place to come and relax for a day on the beach, a weekend away from the city or weeks totally immersed in the peace of the island.
 There are no cars on Lamu or Manda, the only form of transport is donkey or boat: The pace of life is inevitably slow and relaxed.
 The island is located roughly two degrees south of the equator therefore you can guarantee that perfect island getaway from July – April.

-Come and join us for sunset sailing, snorkeling, kite surfing, bird watching, star gazing and the occasional full moon party.
+Come and join us for swimming, volleyball, sunset sailing, snorkeling, kite surfing, bird watching, star gazing and the occasional full moon party.

 We couldn't have found a more perfect place to kick our shoes off and sink into a deep state of relaxation.
 We loved the simplicity of the wood and palm woven huts which were immaculately clean, cool and comfortable, not to mention our outdoor swing bed under the shade of an acacia tree!
 The food was healthy good home style cooking and the pizza's were delicious.
 Our host, Rachel made us feel so welcome and the staff friendly and efficient.